vlk-jan/road-crossing/README.md

 For this package to work you need to install additional packages:

 - [Compass](https://github.com/ctu-vras/compass) - provides the robots azimuth.
-The message files are also necessary.

 The package also requires additional libraries: